 Back in 2013, when I had freshly graduated from Manipal University in India, I was a wide eyed 21 year old girl with a lot of dreams and naivete.
 I had a good academic record, was President of the Student Council, hundreds of hours in community service, and was graduating from an incredible university.

-A lot of graduates from my university had made it to an American school in their first attempt, they made it seem easy to the rest of us.
+A lot of graduates from my university made it to an American school in their first attempt.
+They made it seem easy to the rest of us.
 And, so I thought it would be the same for me.
 If they could do it, why couldn’t I?
 Right?

 I gave my NBDE boards, shadowed at a local dentist’s office in California, and applied to a few schools.
 Lo and behold, I got some interviews!
 I was excited and nervous as I went for these interviews.
 All of my family, and I expected that I’d get into at least one school.

 It would be 3 cycles and 2 full years before I landed my first acceptance.
 It was a gut wrenching process because there were several people, and colleagues, who told me to try something else in the meantime.
 ‘Why don’t you apply to the UK?
 Why don’t you apply for a residency program in India?
 Why are you trying for a dental school in the US- AGAIN?’

 It was also a very confusing time because I had lost faith in myself during the process.
 I remember very clearly the winter of 2014 after I’d attended 4 interviews and gotten rejected by them all.
 I was sitting in my childhood bedroom in Dubai, scrolling on Facebook and observing people I knew, posting about getting into not one but two or three schools that year.

 Where had I gone wrong?
 What was I supposed to do next?

 Although I did everything right in terms of applications, and was ‘qualified’, there was something BIG lacking.